About the Trust

 - Eliza Bonham-Carter

-- There is no application form - applications must be by letter, sent by post, with both letter and supporting documents printed single sided (we accept this may not be possible for the annual accounts).
+- Applications must be by letter accompanied by the completed Application Covering Sheet and sent by post, with supporting documents printed single sided (we accept this may not be possible for the annual accounts).

 - Applications are not acknowledged on receipt.